psu13/mutable-hakyll/posts/what-is-in-a-pointer.md

 programmer with an abstraction for dealing with references for various important uses cases like:

-1. Passing references to functions or procedures so that they push state back out to the caller.
+1. Passing references as arguments to functions or procedures so that they can use them to push state back out to the caller (e.g. call by reference vs. call by value).
-1. Defining the notion of a stateful storage cell in languages like ML or Haskell that otherwise do not have a notion of state.
 1. Building state-based data structures and algorithms.
+1. Defining the notion of stateful storage cell in languages like ML or Haskell that otherwise do not have a notion of state.

 In other words the box and arrow tries to get at the idea that the arrow can be pointing at a generic value of any type, including more complicated structured types, like this: